mfarhann10/Jr-FE-SGT/README.md

 - Create new product using **Ant Design Modal Form**
 - Edit existing product in a modal with prefilled data
 - Form validation handled by **Ant Design Form**
-- Automatic refetch after create/edit using **React Query invalidation**
+- Automatic refetch after create/edit using **Tanstack Query invalidation**

 ### 🧭 Navigation & Routing